About Kits

 • Serialized kits cannot carry service tasks.
 Maintenance is tracked on each item in the kit, not the kit itself.

-Watch this video for an overview of kits.
+Watch this video for an overview and basic understanding of kits.

 Watch this video for a tutorial on building and maintaining kits.